Skip to content

 pip install klax

-If you want to add the latest release of klax to your Python uv project run
+If you want to add the latest release to your Python uv project run

 uv add klax